opencord/platform-install/README.md

 You can then make changes to code and re-run the same or a different profile.

-#### Re-building Containers

-By default, container images are not rebuilt if they already exist in the development environment.
-(NOTE: The `xos_core` container is an exception; it is always rebuilt.)
-To force the development loop to rebuild and redeploy specific containers, add `rebuild: true` in the appropriate place as described below.

-For service synchronizers, add `rebuild: true` to the service's entry in the `xos_services` list in the profile manifest.

-For GUI extensions, add `rebuild: true` to the extension's entry in the `enabled_gui_extensions` list in the profile manifest.

-For all other containers, add `rebuild: true` to the container's entry in the `docker_images` list in the XOS repo's `group_vars/all` file.

 ### Creating a new CORD profile

 To create a new CORD profile, you should: